tim-janik/beast/docs/ch-historic.md

 /WaveRepo/    | wave_repo:BseWaveRepo
 /Wave/        | wave:BseWave

+Table: Set of toplevel categories used by libbse.

 The set of automatic arguments provided upon invocation is not restricted by te above lists, so caution should be taken when naming multiple arguments to a procedure `auto_*`.